zuozhenggh/learning-library/create-labs/labs/1-labs-quickstart-workshop/README.md

-# Welcome to the Creating Live Labs and Workshops!
+# Welcome to the Creating Labs and Workshops!

-The **Getting Started with Oracle Big Data Service (BDS) workshop** is a series of step-by-step labs that guide you through the process of setting up a simple environment and creating a small BDS cluster.
-You'll also explore with adding Cloud SQL to the cluster, accessing the cluster from the public internet, using Cloudera Manager and Hue to access the cluster, and creating a Hadoop administrator user.
+The **Creating Labs and Workshops** is a series of step-by-step labs that guide you through the process of setting up a Git environment, develop labs and workshops using the Atom Editor.
+You'll also learn how to use the GitHub Desktop to merge and commit changes to the Oracle repository.

 ## Access the Labs Using Our Web Interface

-**[Click here](https://oracle.github.io/learning-library/data-management-library/create-labs/labs/1-labs-quickstart-workshop)** to use our easy to navigate HTML format. <!-- This URL is not functional -->
+**[Click here](https://oracle.github.io/learning-library/create-labs/labs/1-labs-quickstart-workshop)** to use our easy to navigate HTML format. <!-- This URL is not functional -->

 ## Access the Labs on the Repo